☆ Steve Strange ☆

 The impact Steve Strange’s had on London’s club scene can’t be underestimated, even if it is generally overshadowed by his music credentials with Visage.
 Unfortunately, his club ventures in the noughties seem to have only lasted 15 minutes.
 Neither Pcokz at Sway, in Covent Garden, or Chase The Dragon at Soho’s Opium, managed to survive even if they played host to some memorable parties.
-Likewise, he grew out of running The Face and The Blitz of the 2010s, although their prospects looked quite promising.
+Likewise, he lost interest in running The Face and The Blitz of the 2010s, although their prospects looked quite promising.

 Growing up in the family butcher shop in Wales wasn’t exactly the sort of existence Steve had in mind for himself.
 He soon gathered that a move to the bright-lights-big-city proved de rigueur.
 The dandy-like teenager got his first job cleaning the toilets at Roxy, Covent Garden’s legendary punk dive.
 It wasn’t as bad it sounds.
 Steve was already singing with The Moors Murderers, alongside then-NME writer Chrissie Hynde.
 He also had a foot in the door at The Rich Kids’ office, being friends with Rusty Egan, the band’s drummer.
 As it happens, the entrepreneurial Egan also promoted and DJ-ed at Billy’s, the electronic scene’s up-and-coming hotspot.